Lee-um/PPM-Java-Code-used-during-Ph.D./README.md

 USER INSTRUCTIONS:

-Running the main method in the PPMStar class file will show how a specific string is compressed by PPM Star.
+Running the main method in the main class file will show how a specific string is compressed by PPM Star.

 The string compressed is: